Let us help you with your WorkCover claim and workers compensation payout guidance

 Am I eligible to make a work injury accident compensation claim?

+The Personal Injury Lawyers are specialists who have years of experience supporting their clients to get the best Qld workers compensation rates possible.
 Your eligibility to claim workers compensation in QLD will depend on the circumstances of your personal injury.

 For your injury at work claim to be considered legitimate, it must meet the following requirements: